dfinity/awesome-internet-computer/README.md

 - [pluto](https://github.com/Forge-3/pluto) – Rust framework for serving HTTP from a canister
 - [liminal](https://github.com/edjCase/liminal) – A Motoko, middleware-based framework for serving HTTP from a canister.

+### IDEs

+- [ICP Ninja](https://icp.ninja) - A browser IDE for creating Internet Computer (ICP) smart contracts.
+Write and deploy entire applications directly onchain from the browser.

 ### Testing

 - [pocket-ic](https://github.com/dfinity/ic/tree/master/packages/pocket-ic) - A canister testing library that supports deterministic, programmatic canister testing in Rust.
 - [pocketic-py](https://github.com/dfinity/pocketic-py) - A canister testing library that supports deterministic, programmatic canister testing in Python.
-- [pic-js](https://github.com/hadronous/pic-js) - A TypeScript/JavaScript library for testing canisters with support for PocketIC.
+- [pic-js](https://github.com/dfinity/pic-js) - A TypeScript/JavaScript library for testing canisters with support for PocketIC.
 - [canister-profiling](https://github.com/dfinity/canister-profiling) - Code & scripts for collecting performance data for canisters.
 - [ic-repl](https://github.com/chenyan2002/ic-repl) - A REPL environment to communicate with canisters.
 Allows to write E2E integration tests.
 - [ic-test](https://github.com/wasm-forge/ic-test) - Command-line tool that makes it easier to create a test project and includes the basic files and setup needed for both IC canisters and optionally EVM (Ethereum Virtual Machine) smart contracts.